- Is my case suitable for .eu ADR?

 When preparing your complaint, it might be useful for you to study past ADR decisions in cases where the circumstances were similar to those of your case.
 In addition, you may wish to search whether the other party has been involved in the past ADR cases and with which results.
 More generally, you may find it useful to research how majority of the panelists view certain legal issues related to ADR Proceedings, whether they tend to decide this or that issue in one way (consensus view), whether there are some differing views (minority view) or whether in certain issue the views are different.
 All this information is vital for the preparation of good arguments in your case.

 In the case of a procedure against a domain name holder, the ADR panel shall decide that the domain name shall be revoked, if it finds that the registration is speculative or abusive.
-The domain name shall be transferred to the complainant if the complainant applies for this domain name and satisfies the general eligibility criteria set out in Article 4(2)(b) of Regulation (EC) No 733/2002, i.e. it is
+The domain name shall be transferred to the complainant if the complainant applies for this domain name and satisfies the general eligibility criteria set out in Article 3 of Regulation (EU) 2019/517, i.e. it is

-(ii) an organisation established within the Community without prejudice to the application of national law, or
+(d) an organisation that is established in the Union without prejudice to the application of national law.

 Within .eu ADR a complainant cannot claim damages or the compensation of an ADR Fee from the respondent in case of complainant’s success in the ADR.
 Nevertheless, nothing prevents the complainant from claiming the appropriate compensation in a regular court proceeding initiated after the ADR.

-An ADR proceeding usually takes approximately 3 to 4 months from the time the complaint is filed to the time the decision is published.
+An ADR proceeding usually takes approximately 2 to 3 months from the time the complaint is filed to the time the decision is published.

 During a pending ADR dispute the disputed domain names are blocked, i.e. cannot be transferred to anyone else.

-Yes, but as a non-EU person you will be able to request only the revocation of the disputed domain name and not its transfer, because you are not eligible under the meaning of Regulation (EC) No. 733/2002 (see Paragraph B11 (b) of the ADR Rules).
+Yes, but as a non-EU person you will be able to request only the revocation of the disputed domain name and not its transfer, because you are not eligible under the meaning of Regulation (EU) 2019/517 (see Paragraph B11 (b) of the ADR Rules).

 The single panelist is chosen by the Czech Arbitration Court from its list of panelists.
 In a case of three-member panel, both parties submit a list of three candidates for one member of the panel.
 Czech Arbitration Court then appoints one panelist from the list submitted by the complainant and one panelist from the list submitted by the respondent (provided that it is possible), and the third, presiding panelist, from its list of panelists.

 If you wish to proceed in a different language than in the proper language of the ADR Proceeding you may initiate a language trial before filing a complaint.
-A single member panel will decide upon your request having regard to the circumstances of the case.
+A single-member panel will decide upon your request having regard to the circumstances of the case.
 Please be aware that the applicable rules do not give any guidance as to what circumstances are relevant for the language trial decision.
-You may review the case law here.
+You may find the review of the case law in CAC´s decisions overview 2.0,

 According to the ADR Rules the language trial request must be filed in the current language of the ADR Proceeding, not in the requested language.
-However if you attach proves that the respondent is familiar with the requested language, you can file the request directly in the desired language.
+However, if you attach proof that the respondent is familiar with the requested language, you can file the request directly in the desired language.
 Nevertheless the panel can, after its appointment, require the translation to the language of the registration agreement.
-In request to change the language, in is essential to describe in detail the reasons for which the language trial is filed.
+In request to change the language, it is essential to describe in detail the reasons for which the language trial is filed.

 A language trial is to be started as follows:

-- Download the B1 form (in the appropriate language) at http://eu.adr.eu/adr/forms/index.php and fill it in.
+- Download the B1 form (in the appropriate language) at here and fill it in.

 - Register on the on-line platform and log in.